zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-event-alarm/adb-event-alarm.md

 - **DESTINATION SERVICE:** Select **Notifications Service**
 - **COMPARTMENT**: Select your compartment.
-- **TOPIC**: Select the topic you defined earlier in Part 1 > Step 1 of this lab.Click **Save alarm**.
+- **TOPIC**: Select the topic you defined earlier in Part 1 > Task 1 of this lab.
+Click **Save alarm**.

   ![ALT text is not available for this image](images/2619005285.png)

 ## Task 9: Re-run the Procedure in the Auto Scaling Lab to Create a CPU Utilization that Triggers the Alarm

 1. Return to this workshop's Auto Scaling lab.
-2. In Part 2 of that lab, perform Step 5.
+2. In Part 2 of that lab, perform Task 5.
 Run the `**test_proc**` procedure concurrently in 3 SQL Developer Web query worksheet instances, which should result in CPU utilization greater than the 30% specified as the triggering level in the alarm.

 ## Task 10: Verify that an Email Notification Was Sent